Gricel-lee/Kanoa/README.md

 Right click on the first folder (org.xtext.example.mydsl) > Run as > Run Configuration > Eclipse Application > Launch Runtime Eclipse

+Now you can create a new project, create a new file with extension .mydls, and when saved, it automatically generates files

 ### Note
 Note: Sometimes the project needs to be refreshed or cleaned to get the output file: